 It features a patented magnetic resistance that allows a higher resistance range than typical magnetic pedal exercisers.
 It has a sturdy steel base and a wide footprint for added stability.
 The monitor displays speed, distance, time, and calories.

 If you lack the complete ability to move your arms and legs or a recovering from a stroke, a motorized rehab training cycle might be a good option to get some muscle activation and circulation.

 Electrostimulation for muscle activation

-Electric stimulation works even on muscles that are permanently paralyzed because it doesn’t rely on the nerve signal that comes from your central nervous system but uses electric current to contract the muscle fibers instead.
+Electric stimulation works even if your muscles are permanently paralyzed.
+Because it doesn’t rely on the nerve signal that comes from your central nervous system but uses electric current to contract the muscle fibers instead.

-We hope you found these exercise equipment tips for disabled seniors useful and will find something appropriate for your own individual situation.
-If you have any questions, don’t hesitate to ask them in comments section below.
-We do our best to answer every one!
+I hope you found these exercise equipment tips for disabled seniors useful and will find something appropriate for your own individual situation.
+If you have any questions, don’t hesitate to ask them in the comments section below.
+I’ll get back to you as soon as possible.

-It’s important to realize that being disabled doesn’t mean you can’t exercise and that exercise is even more important for your health when you are disabled.
-Fortunately there are a lot of options and you might have to get a bit creative to find the workouts and equipment that suit your individual situation.
+It’s important to realize that being disabled doesn’t mean you can’t exercise.
+And that exercise is even more important for your health when you are disabled.
+Fortunately, there are a lot of options.
+You might have to get a bit creative to find the workouts and equipment that suit your individual situation.

 The important thing is to never get discouraged and give up.
 Any exercise you can perform is a victory and being consistent is the key.

-If you like reading about strength training and exercise for seniors, please bookmark our site and subscribe to our newsletter.
+If you like reading about strength training and exercise for seniors, please bookmark my site and subscribe to my newsletter.